laurence-myers/tcat/README.md

   as "includes", "files", or "excludes".
 - Modify "tsconfig.json" to extend from "tsconfig.json".
 - Create a new "tsconfig-tcat.json", extending from "tsconfig_base.json".
 Make sure it has the following settings:
-  - Only compile files ending in ".typeview.ts".
+  - Only compile files ending in ".tcat.ts".
   - Do not emit any JS.